 The short videos we have listed below are not only fun and engaging to watch, but they are a great (FREE) learning resource.
 They are appropriate for almost all ages (school-aged child to adult) and are a quick and interactive way to elicit language and make inferences.
 For a <5 minute video, there is an abundance of language, problem solving, and reasoning skills that can be targeted.

-Expanding sentence structures: take turns describing different characters and events in the video.
-You can start by using subject + action (e.g., “The mouse is playing”) and increase to a structure like, subject + action + object + location (“The mouse playing with the ball in the pet store”).
+Take turns describing different characters and events in the video.
+You can start by using subject + action (e.g., “The mouse is playing”) and increase to a structure like subject + action + object + location (“The mouse playing with the ball in the pet store”).

-Story elements: watch the video and comment on the various story elements featured.
-Such as, setting, characters, main idea, plot, etc. If you are doing desk work, this can also easily turn into a worksheet or story map.
+Watch the video and comment on the various story elements featured.
+These include the setting, characters, main idea, plot, etc. If you are doing desk work, you can also turn this into a worksheet or story map easily.

 Looking for more resources?